Purp1eW0lf/Blue-Team-Notes/README.md

 A collection of one-liners useful for blue team work.
 Tend to be Powershell.
 I've generally used these  one liners on [Velociraptor](https://www.velocidex.com)
 , which lets me query a thousand endpoints at once.

 I use _sysmon_ and _memetask_ as file or directory names in lieu of real file names, just replace the stupid names I've given with the files you actually need.
+Sorry if I blur anything, but opsec and all that.

 I've included screenshots where possible so you know what you're getting.
-Some screenshots will be from a Win machine, others may be from the Velociraptor GUI but they do the same thing as if you were on a host's command line.
+Some screenshots will be from a Win machine, others may be from the Velociraptor GUI but they do the same thing as if you were on a host's powershell command line.

 ## Contact me
 If you see a mistake, or have an easier way to run a command then you're welcome to hit me up on [Twitter](https://twitter.com/Purp1eW0lf) or commit an issue here